Our Approach: Success for Every Student

-Our team of educators supports the CBE community in improving the success of First Nations, Métis and Inuit learners while respecting the goals of schooling and increasing knowledge, understanding and appreciation of Aboriginal cultures.
+Our team of educators supports the CBE community in improving the success of First Nations, Métis and Inuit learners while respecting the goals of schooling and increasing knowledge, understanding and appreciation of Indigenous cultures.

-The Aboriginal Education Team within the CBE strives to support and enhance the educational experiences and achievement of all students.
+The Indigenous Education Team within the CBE strives to support and enhance the educational experiences and achievement of all students.
 This is done by strategically and intentionally supporting professional learning for our staff, creating within each of them the knowledge and expertise to embed authentic links to traditional knowledge into their program and develop a holistic understanding of Indigenous worldviews, histories, and current realities.

 By building the capacity of our staff and modelling cultural protocols, traditions and Indigenous ways of knowing, we can successfully support the weaving of culture and curriculum together to enhance the learning for all students.

 - -begins by supporting the professional learning of our staff and building their capacity to develop strategies, resources, programs and initiatives that honour our students’ stories and perspectives, while supporting their personal growth, high school completion, and career pathways to post-secondary studies or the world of work

 - -involves supporting all students to meet their personalized learning needs through holistic and culturally responsive educational strategies.
 This could involve connections to Elders, Learning Leaders, Diversity and Learning Support Advisors and other resource people for classroom visits and programs.